gclark422/Orange2-HW/README.md

  cd ..
  ```
  ____
- `ls` - The list command.
+ `ls` - The 'list' command.
 This will list contents of a directory
  Example:
  ```
  ls -al